Dr Adrian Danks is Senior Lecturer and Head of Cinema Studies at the School of Media and Communication.

 - Support for the XIIIth Biennial Conference of the Film and History Association of Australia and New Zealand and Going to the Cinema public forum..
 Funded by: Ian Potter Foundation Grant pre-2014 from (2006 to 2006)

-11 PhD Completions and 1 Masters by Research Completions9 PhD Current Supervisions
+12 PhD Completions and 1 Masters by Research Completions9 PhD Current Supervisions and 1 Masters by Research Current Supervisions